Molecular demon

+In the Maxwell's demon thought experiment, a demon opens the small hatch selectively to let fast-moving molecules pass from A to B, and slow-moving molecules from B to A. This heats B while cooling A, seemingly contradicting with the second law of thermodynamics.

 A molecular demon or biological molecular machine is a biological macromolecule that resembles and seems to have the same properties as Maxwell's demon.
 These macromolecules gather information in order to recognize their substrate or ligand within a myriad of other molecules floating in the intracellular or extracellular plasm.
 This molecular recognition represents an information gain which is equivalent to an energy gain or decrease in entropy.
 When the demon is reset i.e. when the ligand is released, the information is erased, energy is dissipated and entropy increases obeying the second law of thermodynamics.
 The difference between biological molecular demons and the thought experiment of Maxwell's demon is the latter's apparent violation of the second law.